 Let’s conclude some difference between Stubs and Driver:

 |Used in Top down approach||Used in Bottom up approach|

 |Top most module is tested first||Lowest modules are tested first.|

 |Stimulates the lower level of components||Stimulates the higher level of components|

 |Dummy program of lower level components||Dummy program for Higher level component|

-Only change is Constant in this world, so we have another approach called “Sandwich testing” which combines the features of both Top down and bottom up approach.
-When we test huge programs like Operating systems, we have to have some more techniques which is efficient and boosts more confidence.
+The only change is Constant in this world, so we have another approach called “Sandwich testing” which combines the features of both Top-down and bottom-up approach.
+When we test huge programs like Operating systems, we have to have some more techniques which are efficient and boosts more confidence.
 Sandwich testing plays a very important role here, where both, the Top down and bottom up testing are started simultaneously.

-Integration starts from the middle layer and moves simultaneously towards up and down.
-In case of our figure, our testing will start from B1 and B2, where one arm will test the upper module A and another arm will test the lower modules B1C1, B1C2 & B2C1, B2C2 .
+Integration starts with the middle layer and moves simultaneously towards up and down.
+In case of our figure, our testing will start from B1 and B2, where one arm will test the upper module A and another arm will test the lower modules B1C1, B1C2 & B2C1, B2C2.

 Since both the approach starts simultaneously, this technique is a bit complex and requires more people along with specific skill sets and thus adds to the cost.

 Now let’s talk about how we can imply integration testing in Black box technique.